-TheJira Project Reporting Academy has begun, welcome to the first lesson of a series of articles that will show you how to build a dashboard of project reports in Jirausing the integration between eazyBI and Profields, as it's the most effective and organic way to centralize project data and visualize it.
+TheJira Project Reporting Academy has begun, the first lesson of a series of articles that will show how to build a dashboard of project reports in Jirausing the integration between eazyBI and Profields, as it's the most effective and organic way to centralize projects and obtain great Jira data visualization.

-Besides what you'll learn on this lesson which is about how to set Profields as a source for project and cross-project information in eazyBI, throughout the 4 fascicles you’ll learn:
+Besides what you'll learn on this lesson, which is how to set Profields as a source for project and cross-project information in eazyBI, throughout the 4 fascicles you’ll learn how to obtain the best from Jira projects data visualization:

 In this first lesson we’ll explain how to create the first report on eazyBI with data from Profields.
 Every article is designed as a step-by-step guide.
 By enrolling to the Academy, you'll additionally receive a DIY Checklist to help you create your own set of project reports, independently of my particular choices.